terramate-io/terramate/docs/change-detection.md

 2. Changes that should be planned and applied should be added through a feature or bugfix branch.
-3. The IaC project must use [non fast-forwarded](https://git-scm.com/docs/git-merge#_fast_forward_merge) merge commits. (the default in github and bitbucket).
+3. The IaC project must use [non fast-forwarded](https://git-scm.com/docs/git-merge#_fast_forward_merge) merge commits. (the default in GitHub and Bitbucket).

 ## Why this workflow?